TheSoftwareHouse/babelsheet-js/docs-src/services.md

 ## CLI
 Command line tool is used to obtain `BABELSHEET_REFRESH_TOKEN`, as well as to generate translations files.
-Translations files are possible to generate in given formats:
+It's possible to generate translations files in given formats:

 - Android
 - iOS